cremedelakarim/flappy-bird/memory-bank/progress.md

 • Bird entity & physics (Implemented with placeholder/standard key graphics and basic flap/gravity)
 • Pipe generation & pooling (Implemented with actual graphics, correct rendering, spacing, and collision)
 • Collision detection (Bird with ground, top, and pipes implemented and verified)
-• Score tracking & UI overlays (Implemented, Game Over screen enhanced)
+• Score tracking & UI overlays (Implemented, Game Over screen enhanced, sprite-based score implemented)
 • Input handling (mouse, touch, keyboard) (Refined for game states)
-• Asset integration (graphics, sounds) (Completed with actual sprites and audio)
+• Asset integration (graphics, sounds) (Completed with actual sprites and audio, including score digits)
 • Deployment pipeline

 ## Current Status
 Core gameplay mechanics, rendering, and UI flow are functional with actual game assets.
 Pipe rendering and spacing issues are resolved.
 Bird animation and sound effects are implemented.
+The scoreboard has been upgraded to use sprite-based digits and is always visible during gameplay.
 Next focus is on thorough testing and then deployment.

 ## Known Issues
 None currently.
 Previous pipe rendering/spacing issues are resolved.